priyanshuguptaa/priyanshuguptaa/README.md

 🧑  I’m a full stack developer, keen to explore new technologies and expand my learning.

-🎓 An aspiring engineer, currently pursuing my bachelor’s degree in computer engineering.
+🎓 Currently pursuing my bachelor’s degree in computer engineering.

 🤝 I’m looking to collaborate on web development projects.